 My newest full collection Bearings is published by Nine Arches Press in the UK and Modjaji Books in South Africa (both in 2016).
-Nine Arches is also planning to re-issue my earlier collections A Fold in the Map and The Tempest Prognosticator in 2018.
+Nine Arches also re-issued my earlier collections A Fold in the Map and The Tempest Prognosticator in 2018.

 You can read more about these and other publications (like joint work on the sinking of RMS Titanic, The Debris Field and taking part in the Psycho Poetica project) on this site, along with details of forthcoming readings, some poems and the odd snippet of news.